kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 For agents, this ratio matters more than raw page count.

-## The Knowledge Stack Makes Small Ecosystems More Competitive
+## The Knowledge Stack Makes Small Ecosystems More Competitive { #small-ecosystems }

 A smaller framework normally suffers from a smaller support corpus.